From Russian Riverkeeper website:

 The Russian River drew people since the first Native American settlers because of its bountiful fish populations and abundance of basket making materials.
 The Russian River is still home to endangered and threatened runs of Chinook Salmon, Coho Salmon and Steelhead Trout.

 Today the Russian River is a cornerstone to the local community and the greater San Francisco Bay area, providing water to over 600,000 residents and summer recreation to almost a million visitors a year.
 The Russian River’s recreational opportunities to swim, sunbathe, float a tube, canoe or kayak, fish, bird watch, relax, or just get away and connect with nature have drawn visitors and summer residents from the northern California for over a 100 years.
-Learn more about the fun you can have on the Russian River on our Celebrate page.

 Download a Russian River Guide created by Sonoma County Regional Parks that includes River Access points.